-Australia’s IKON has achieved an international fanbase and critical acclaim during twenty years in the spotlight.
+Australia’s IKON has achieved an international fanbase and critical acclaim during thirty years in the spotlight.
 Chris McCarter (vocals, guitar, programming) and Dino Molinaro (bass) began to write songs as high school students in 1988, inspired by their love of alternative music.
 In 1991, the original band name Death in the Dark was replaced by IKON.
 The band’s original singer Michael Carrodus joined them in creating the first two albums In the Shadow of the Angel (1994) and Flowers for the Gathering (1996), which drew IKON to the attention of goth music fans in Europe and America through their signing to Apollyon and Metropolis.
 Music journalist Mick Mercer has justifiably called them “pioneers in the Gothic genre”.

 The band continued to evolve in musical style after the departure of Carrodus in 1997.
 This Quiet Earth (1998) heralded a development in McCarter’s musical composition, spawning the beloved club classics ‘Subversion’ and ‘Ghost in My Head’.
 While the inclusion of electronic elements on the album shook up some fans of the band’s earlier Joy Division-influenced sound, IKON’s blend of traditional rock with electronics proved original and distinguished them from bands of the era caught in a cycle of tiredly imitating the first wave of gothic bands.